Imago

 NCAA, College League, USA Football: Penn State Blue-White Spring Game Apr 26, 2025 University Park, PA, USA Penn State Nittany Lions head coach James Franklin prior to the Blue White spring game at Beaver Stadium.
 University Park Beaver Stadium PA USA, EDITORIAL USE ONLY PUBLICATIONxINxGERxSUIxAUTxONLY Copyright: xMatthewxO Harenx 20250426_kdn_bm2_100

-Penn State finally said “enough is enough” and decided to wrap things up with James Franklin after losing three games in a row.
-The Oregon loss was acceptable because Happy Valley knows it’s James Franklin’s kryptonite (losing against a top 10 team), but losing to a 1-4 UCLA team with no head coach is borderline criminal for a team like Penn State.
-The final blow came after their loss to Northwestern over the weekend.
-With James Franklin’s firing and multi-million dollars project, Penn State might be looking at some big-money problems, leaving them with no choice but to follow Tony Petitti and the Big 10s new scheme.
+Penn State has rarely fired a coach mid-decade, making James Franklin’s departure a historic shakeup for the program.
+The Oregon loss was acceptable because Happy Valley knows it’s James Franklin’s kryptonite (losing against a top-10 team).
+However, losing to the Northwestern Wildcats is borderline criminal for a team like Penn State.
+With James Franklin’s firing and multi-million dollar project, Penn State might be looking at some big-money problems, leaving them with no choice but to follow Tony Petitti and the Big 10s’ new scheme.

 Watch What’s Trending Now!

-They even brought in Jim Knowles from Ohio State on a record-breaking $3.3 million contract.
-Despite spending heavily this offseason, Penn State is 3-3 in Week 7, their worst start since 2007, failing to cash in on that investment.
-Penn State are not financially flexible after a $45 million buyout and $700 million stadium renovation.
+They even brought Jim Knowles from Ohio State on a record-breaking $3.1 million contract.
+Despite spending heavily this offseason, Penn State is 3-3 in Week 7, its worst start since 2007, failing to cash in on that investment.
+Moreover, Penn State is not financially flexible after a $45 million buyout and $700 million stadium renovation.
 According to college football insiders, that’s where the money problem comes in, as it could force their hand to agree to the Big Ten’s $2.4 billion deal.

 ADVERTISEMENT

 On October 12th, Yahoo Sports’ Ross Dellenger, On3’s Andy Staples, and Steven Godfrey hopped onto the “College Football Enquirer” podcast to discuss Penn State’s financial crisis after the buyout.
-Ross Dellenger started off with more troubling financial news for Penn State, saying, “They’re in the middle of their year, one of a three-year, 700-plus million stadium renovation.
+Ross Dellenger started with more troubling financial news for Penn State, saying, “They’re in the middle of their year, one of a three-year, 700-plus million stadium renovation.
 Man, the money being spent there and invested there is pretty, pretty insane.
 And it’s kind of to go back to Andy’s point.
 It’s why it’s really a hard question to answer of, what do you do with James Franklin, because he’s won a lot of games there.”
-That’s true, Franklin has won plenty of games for the Nittany Lions.
-He’s 104-5, and his players love him, but there hasn’t been an adequate return on investment for Penn State.
-The $700 million stadium renovation certainly isn’t helping either.

 View this post on Instagram